 causes a slow flow over centuries of time.

 - Daily heating and cooling caused grinding motions at the contact points, wearing down the

-parts that made the most contact more than other parts.
+parts that made the most contact more than other parts over hundreds of years.

 - The great pressures involved could cause materials ground from the stones to become parts of